Due to coronavirus (COVID-19), we have reviewed the Trust's policy on sharing data. We have added supplementary privacy notes.

 If we are sharing your information outside of the NHS environment we will gain consent where possible and appropriate, and will ensure that those organisations have the correct security in place to keep your data safe.

-The Department of Health also requires us to send information which is held securely by them.
+The Department of Health (or NHS departments that report to the Department of Health, or are acting on behalf of) also requires us to send information which is held securely by them.
 This information is used to analyse the efficiency and financial stability of the NHS across the country.
 Similarly, we may be subject to independent audit which would require us to provide information on a random selection of patients to ensure the efficacy of our treatment and financial accounting.
 This data is supplied in anonymous format where possible but in some circumstances it must be in identifiable format, such as when the effectiveness of the patient journey throughout the NHS is being scrutinised.

 Royal Papworth Hospital is a specialist environment noted for the development of innovative new technologies and treatments in the field of cardiothoracic medicine, and as such we encounter many rare and interesting health conditions within our patient demographic.
 In order to ensure that our patient care remains world-class and that the methods we use are disseminated throughout the NHS, we engage proactively in training medical staff.
 The information contained within your health record may be used to inform such teaching, including images videos or scans, however these will always be anonymous unless we have gained your explicit consent.